You have no choice. You do have to organise a team presentation. Let me remind you how you got there.

 Even though your team presentation has more than one speaker, don’t make the audience wait too long between speakers.

 The best way to make your presentation flow is to copy all your presentations on to one flash drive in the order they will be presented.

 Another good approach is to place each presentation in one file, separated by a blank slide.

 When other team members are speaking, give them your full attention.
-This might be difficult especially if you’re nervous because you will feel the urge to read over notes or whisper to the other members.
+This might be difficult especially if you’re nervous, because you will feel the urge to read over notes or whisper to your colleagues.

 Instead, stay interested and alert.
 Listen attentively, smile and laugh at their humour and behave as you would want them to respond when you’re speaking.

 Remember, your audience is judging you as a team.